darnocer/darnocer/README.md

-# Non-Dev Projects :)
+# Other Projects :)

-## Documentation
+## The Vault
-I believe that complete, but simple and easy-to-understand documentation should also be readily available and easy to find.
-I also think more things need to be written in bullet points!!
-I often find myself compiling the essentials for my own understanding, and I want to share some of the highlights with the world in hopes of helping just one other person! :earth_americas:
+I believe that complete, but concise documentation should be readily available and easy to find.
+I also think more things need to be written in bullet points!
+I love to encourage knowledge sharing among my peers, so we can all learn and grow together.
+I often find myself compiling the essentials for my own understanding, and I want to formally share some of the highlights with the world in hopes of helping just one other person! :earth_americas:

-Check out my other account [darnocers-tips](https://github.com/darnocers-tips) for summaries and gotchas of Heroku, React, and more!
+Check out THE VAULT on my other account [darnocers-tips](https://github.com/darnocers-tips) for summaries and gotchas of Heroku, React, and more!

 ## The Underdog Foundation